-- e.
+- d.
+Assuring that collection, transport, and release site facilities are properly maintained throughout the transport season. - e.
 Establishing operating criteria for facilities, barges, and trucks including fish holding and transport densities, sampling rates, and facility operations and maintenance. - f.
 Coordinating changes needed to accommodate fluctuations in the outmigration with projects, NOAA Fisheries, PSMFC, FPOM, and TMT personnel. - g.
 Coordinating transport evaluation and other research with the transportation program. - h.
 Providing the training of new personnel associated with collection and transport facilities and equipment. - i.
 Providing all parties involved a list of emergency points of contact and appropriate telephone numbers so that any emergency can be coordinated and corrected efficiently. - j.
 Preparing annual reports detailing transportation activities and results for the previous year, and identifying maintenance, replacement, or modifications needed for the next transport season.